clairejyzhang/claire.com/posts-learning/07-hangouts.md

 ---
-title: 'Hangout: meet your friends of friends'
+title: 'Hangouts: meet your friends of friends'
 roles: ['Design']
 year: 2024
 description: How can we make better use of existing infrastructures, both physical and social, to help New Yorkers build community?
 And how does the presence of AI as a teammate affect the design process?
-An ongoing project for Harry West’s Human-Centered Design and Innovation course.
+A project for Harry West’s Human-Centered Design and Innovation course.
-num: 9
+num: 7
 image: "/images/hangout/brainstorm.png"
 ---